HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/downslope-distance-calibration.rst

 interval by a decade on each side, up to ``bracket_expand`` times, four by default; if the sign still does not change it raises and prints both residuals rather than returning the better of the two ends, because returning the better end is a minimised mean distance in disguise.
+When the widening does find a sign change, but only outside the declared bounds, the value comes back with a warning naming how many expansions it took: a root several decades outside a declared interval is rarely a surprising conductivity, it is usually the residual failing to respond to the parameter at all.
+The next section names one way that happens.

 Why the ratio is what gets calibrated
 -------------------------------------